tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 This project is a professional-grade Binance USDT-M Futures Trading Bot designed for high-performance trading with an 80%+ Win Rate and a Profit Factor of 1.8-2.5.
 It employs advanced strategies, market regime detection, sophisticated risk management, and an "Action Price" system based on Support/Resistance, Anchored VWAP, and price action.
 The bot supports both Signals-Only and Live Trading Modes.

-**Latest Update (October 21, 2025):** Fixed tick size precision - now uses REAL tickSize from Binance PRICE_FILTER instead of calculated from pricePrecision.
+**Latest Update (October 21, 2025):**
+- Fixed tick size precision - now uses REAL tickSize from Binance PRICE_FILTER instead of calculated from pricePrecision.
 Eliminates rounding errors for low-price coins.
+- V3 S/R: Added post-rounding validation to prevent TP1=SL and SL=Entry edge cases when risk_r is very small.
+Ensures all signals are technically valid.

 # User Preferences